 Lactic acidosis is a rare, but serious, metabolic complication that can occur due to metformin accumulation during treatment with KOMBIGLYZE XR; when it occurs, it is fatal in approximately 50% of cases.
 Lactic acidosis may also occur in association with a number of pathophysiologic conditions, including diabetes mellitus, and whenever there is significant tissue hypoperfusion and hypoxemia.
-Lactic acidosis is characterized by elevated blood lactate levels ( > 5 mmol/L), decreased blood pH, electrolyte disturbances with an increased anion gap, and an increased lactate/pyruvate ratio.
+Lactic acidosis is characterized by elevated blood lactate levels ( > 5 mmol/L), decreased blood pH, electrolyte disturbances with an increased anion gap, and an increased lactate/ pyruvate ratio.
 When metformin is implicated as the cause of lactic acidosis, metformin plasma levels > 5 μg/mL are generally found.

 The reported incidence of lactic acidosis in patients receiving metformin hydrochloride is very low (approximately 0.03 cases/1000 patient-years, with approximately 0.015 fatal cases/1000 patient-years).
 In more than 20,000 patient-years exposure to metformin in clinical trials, there were no reports of lactic acidosis.
 Reported cases have occurred primarily in diabetic patients with significant renal insufficiency, including both intrinsic renal disease and renal hypoperfusion, often in the setting of multiple concomitant medical/surgical problems and multiple concomitant medications.
 Patients with congestive heart failure requiring pharmacologic management, in particular those with unstable or acute congestive heart failure who are at risk of hypoperfusion and hypoxemia, are at increased risk of lactic acidosis.
 The risk of lactic acidosis increases with the degree of renal dysfunction and the patient's age.
 The risk of lactic acidosis may, therefore, be significantly decreased by regular monitoring of renal function in patients taking metformin and by use of the minimum effective dose of metformin.
 In particular, treatment of the elderly should be accompanied by careful monitoring of renal function.
 Metformin treatment should not be initiated in patients ≥ 80 years of age unless measurement of creatinine clearance demonstrates that renal function is not reduced, as these patients are more susceptible to developing lactic acidosis.
 In addition, metformin should be promptly withheld in the presence of any condition associated with hypoxemia, dehydration, or sepsis.
 Because impaired hepatic function may significantly limit the ability to clear lactate, metformin should generally be avoided in patients with clinical or laboratory evidence of hepatic disease.
 Patients should be cautioned against excessive alcohol intake when taking metformin since alcohol potentiates the effects of metformin hydrochloride on lactate metabolism.
-In addition, metformin should be temporarily discontinued prior to any intravascular radiocontrast study and for any surgical procedure.
+In addition, metformin should be temporarily discontinued prior to any intravascular radiocontrast study and for any surgical procedure [see other sections of WARNINGS AND PRECAUTIONS].

 There have been postmarketing reports of acute pancreatitis in patients taking saxagliptin.
 After initiation of KOMBIGLYZE XR, patients should be observed carefully for signs and symptoms of pancreatitis.
 If pancreatitis is suspected, KOMBIGLYZE XR should promptly be discontinued and appropriate management should be initiated.
 It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using KOMBIGLYZE XR.

-Assessment of Renal Function
+Assessment Of Renal Function

 Metformin is substantially excreted by the kidney, and the risk of metformin accumulation and lactic acidosis increases with the degree of impairment of renal function.
 Therefore, KOMBIGLYZE XR is contraindicated in patients with renal impairment [see CONTRAINDICATIONS].